realearn-jaist/LLM-argument-mining/README.md

 **Contacts:** racharak [at] jaist [dot] ac [dot] jp and nitit.nga [at] student [dot] mahidol [dot] edu

-**Disclaimer:** This repository contains executable source codes supporting our submission to AAMAS 2024 (Demo Track).

 ## Demo Video on Youtube

 **Link:** https://youtu.be/a2rdtMQ9jsY